Tony O'Hagan - Leisure pages

 Other interests and hobbies

 I love playing board games, and there's a great website for board game geeks.
-Some current favourites are Settlers of Catan, Village (with the Village Inn extension), Neptun and Ticket to Ride Europe.
+Some of my current favourites are Settlers of Catan, Village (with the Village Inn extension), Neptun, Ticket to Ride Europe, Parks, Azul Summer Pavilion, Dinner in Paris and Akropolis.
 Alhambra and Carcassonne (with their various extensions) are also enduring friends.
-And some nice lighter games include Love Letter, Maori, Robo Ralley and Paris Connection.
-I buy games from Mad Hatter Board Games, who send out a long list of games for sale, new and second-hand, every month.
+And some nice lighter games include Love Letter, Maori, Robo Ralley, Tsuro and Paris Connection.
+Probably the best, and one of the cheapest, sources of games in the UK is Zatu Games.
+Another useful link is Board Game Arena, which is a website for playing boardgames online remotely; I use it to play with my daughter and her family in California.

 I have recently revived a childhood interest in a construction system called Brickplayer.
 Everyone is familiar with Lego, which began life as mainly for constructing houses and other buildings.
 The idea of Brickplayer is to build such things using real miniature bricks and mortar.
 The result is much more realistic than a Lego building, as well as being more demanding to build.
-I have acquired quite a lot of old Brickplayer bricks, windows, doors, etc, and I've completed a couple of substantial building projects.
-Maybe I'll put some pictures on this site one day!
+I am now creating a bunch of pages dedicated to Brickplayer, which can be accessed from the Brickplayer home page.

 Finally, do you love folk music?
 My old friend Ian Robb is a leading light in Canadian folk-song circles.